 Year over year median real estate prices for ALL property types were up .5%.
 Any price rise is pretty darn good considering a looming national election coupled with Fed decisions, BREXIT, the end of summer season and a strong dollar pricing out some international buyers.
 Caution signals are still with us and we need to dive deeper into the numbers.

 Enjoying the Lady Chadwick and her tour of the Big Sound.

-The big picture looks good for Florida and for Naples.
+The longer term, big picture looks good for Florida and for Naples.
 Readers of the blog will know Naples welcomes more year round families, business professionals, and boomers these days – and why not with our fantastic climate, great lifestyles, favorable tax treatments, and statewide budget surpluses.
 Natural demand is driving real estate here.

 Readers of the blog will know prices and trends differ street by street or condo building by condo building.
 Each month we take a look at Naples real estate market trends in a very detailed neighborhood by neighborhood manner.
 Here we go again!

 Are the buyers done with the Naples price run up?
 Maybe for now.

 This is a great time to sell Naples property as serious buyers remain in the market – in fact, we closed another on-water property with spectacular views last month above appraised value.
 We put another property under contract last week and we have a new showing on a fabulous place today.
 If you are thinking about selling, call us at 239.595.3921.
 Selling in the early season months may indeed be a great idea.